ssep/leagues/README.md

 - __Leagues.Storage__: `GenServer` that exposes API to get requires data: leagues, seasons and scores.
 - __Leagues.Storage.Ets__: ETS based implementation of the storage.
 Table is configured as a `bag` to simplify querying scores for league / season
 - __Leagues.Score__: Utility module to parse the data from the CSV file into a formated map to be returned to the client.

+### Metrics

+Metrics are implemented using application [fluxter](https://github.com/lexmag/fluxter).

+Functionality is implemented in module:

+- __Leagues.Metrics__: It implements functions `count/1` and `count/2` to send metrics with and without tags.
+Also, it implements the `vmstats` behavior and `vmstats` dependency is included to send metrics.

+__NOTE__: It is configured to send metrics only when using production environment.
+For other environments, default configuration is used, which points to `8092` and `127.0.0.1`